Perelandric/go/src/encoding/json/proposal.md

 ## Overview
-This proposal describes a way to define custom criteria for a user-defined type, such that a value of the type will be omitted from JSON marshaling if used as the type of a `struct` field that includes the `omitempty` option.
+This proposal describes a way to define custom criteria for a user-defined type, such that a value of the type will be omitted from JSON marshaling if used on a `struct` field that includes the `omitempty` option.

 ## Motivation

 It is often desirable or necessary for a `struct` field in its "zero-state" to be omitted when marshaling to JSON.
-This is done by providing the field the `omitempty` option in its field tag.
+This is done by giving the field the `omitempty` option in its field tag.

 Some user-defined types are able to represent a zero-state that differs from Go's basic zero value definitions.
 It is impossible for these types to be given consideration when the `omitempty` option has been provided.
 A common example is the type `time.Time`, which has a definite zero-state, yet is included in the encoded result, irrespective of the `omitempty` option.